davidmarquis/redis-scheduler/README.md

 Usage with Spring
 -----------------

-Note: the examples below assume you're using Spring's autowiring features.

 First declare the base beans for Redis connectivity (if not already done in your project).
 This part can be different for your project.